MartinHH/cratetom3u/README.md

 ```
 MyMachine:~ myuser$ cratetom3u --help
-cratetom3u 0.2.1
 cratetom3u is a tool to convert Serato .crate files to .m3u playlist files.
 (Please note that "smart crates" are not supported.)

 Options:

   -a, --add  <prefix>           Audio file path prefix to prepend
-  -b, --backslash               Replace all '/'s in audio file paths by '\'s -
+  -b, --backslash               Replace all '/'s in audio file paths by '\'s
-                                irrelevant in single file mode
   -c, --charset  <charset>      Charset for the output files (default is your
                                 system's default)
   -f, --filemode                Enable single file mode